simplejson/simplejson/index.rst

    Serialize *obj* to a JSON formatted :class:`str`.

-   If *ensure_ascii* is false, then the return value will be a :class:`unicode` instance.
+   In Python 2, if *ensure_ascii* is false, then the return value will be a :class:`unicode` instance.
 The other arguments have the same meaning as in :func:`dump`.
 Note that the default *ensure_ascii* setting has much better performance in Python 2.